modbas/mad76/doc/teachpython/teachpython.md

 4. Run the program by hitting `F5`

-5. Select `Python File` from the dropdown menu
+5. Select `Python Debugger` and then `Python File` from the dropdown menu

-6. In the `terminal` window, the output should be displayed as `Hello, World!`
+6. In the `Terminal` window, the output should be displayed as `Hello, World!`

 #### Run program from terminal